 When they hit finally English shores, they end up having their passports coded when someone spots their gear and notices that they don’t have the necessary work visas.

 The Swank Deluxe touring experience is best described as ‘eventful’.
-Luckily, though, nothing seems to phase them.
+Luckily, though, nothing seems to faze them.
 And I’ve a hunch that it’s this do-or-die attitude that’ll see them winning the hearts of future fans, both at home and abroad – although the band won’t be touring again outside of the US before album number two sees the light of day – a record that they’re in the process of writing.

 “I’m working on some new songs,” says Tommy.
 “One of them is the heartwarming tale of how my family fought over the inheritance when my grandfather died, and how my father only wanted the finger that my grandfather lost in an oilfield accident and kept in a mayonnaise jar.
 Of course, the money grabbing relatives use up everything else and then come for the finger.”